DukeStatSci/github_auth_guide/README.md

     Nothing bad, the `creditials` package will recognize this and just print the existing public SSH key.
 If you want to get rid of the existing key you will need to delete the `id_rsa` and `id_rsa.pub` files from the `.ssh` directory in your home directory.
+If using Jupyter Lab / the terminal the `ssh-keygen` command will prompt you before overwriting any existing SSH keys.

 2.  **How do I protect my private key?**